textpattern/textpattern/README.txt

   on Mac OS X systems.
 Make sure this file is transferred across correctly to your install destination.
 Most FTP clients or IDEs will have an option to show these hidden files.
-Otherwise, you can temporarily show hidden files in the OS by using the terminal.app - follow these instructions: http://textpattern.com/hidden-files-osx
+Otherwise, you can temporarily show hidden files in the OS by using the Terminal.app - follow these instructions: http://textpattern.com/hidden-files-osx
 * Create or establish the existence of a working MySQL database, load /textpattern/setup/ (or /subpath/textpattern/setup/) in a